jump-dev/JuMP.jl/doc/installation.rst

 KNITRO
 ++++++

 Requires a licence.
-The KNITRO.jl interface currently supports only continuous nonlinear problems.
+The KNITRO.jl interface currently supports only nonlinear problems.

 MOSEK
 +++++